 Numbers with toll-free area codes are incredibly important to businesses of all sizes.
 They lend more credibility than a local number, which can be an essential part of scaling your business.
 A toll-free number practically screams “established, responsible organization.”

-Nextiva includes a toll-free number with its business phone service, along with many advanced features such as call recording, conference calling, and business texting.
-We also support local numbers, so there’s plenty of flexibility based on what your business needs.
+Nextiva includes a toll-free number with its business phone service, along with many advanced features such as call recording, conference calling, and texting.
+We also support local numbers, providing plenty of flexibility based on your business’s needs.

-We offer unlimited calling in the United States, Canada, and Puerto Rico (including long-distance calls!), and we offer competitive pricing for international calls.
+Nextiva offer unlimited calling in the United States, Canada, and Puerto Rico, including long-distance calls, and provide competitive pricing for international calls.

 Stand out with a dedicated toll-free number.
 It's free.